sovanghoshh/Tot-Trecks-AI-Powered-Baby-Cry-Monitor/README.md

-# Tot Trecks: AI-Powered Baby Cry Monitor
+# ToT Trecks: AI-Powered Baby Cry Monitor

 An intelligent baby monitoring app that uses deep learning to detect an infant's cry in real-time, giving parents peace of mind via a live web dashboard and event logging.